Implementing EPA’s Workplan to Protect Endangered and Threatened Species from Pesticides: Pilot Projects

 - Wyoming toad (Bufo hemiophrys baxteri)

-For each vulnerable species identified for the pilot, EPA will develop a list of recommended pesticide mitigations for groups of pesticides.
-Mitigations may differ based on the type of pesticide (e.g. insecticide, herbicide, etc.).
-Possible mitigations may include:
+For each vulnerable species identified for the pilot, EPA has developed a draft list of recommended pesticide mitigations for groups of pesticides.
+Draft mitigations include:

 - Measures to minimize pesticide exposure to the species’ habitats.

-- Measures could include use of equipment or practices that reduce spray drift (e.g., nozzles that produce larger spray droplets or reduce the amount of small droplets, use of swath offsets), no-spray buffers, or enhanced warning label language to limit drift onto species ranges.
+- Draft measures include use of equipment or practices that reduce spray drift (e.g., nozzles that produce larger spray droplets or reduce the amount of small droplets, use of swath offsets), no-spray buffers, or enhanced warning label language to limit drift onto species ranges.

-- Measures could also include use of field conservation practices to reduce pesticide runoff.
+- Draft measures also include use of field conservation practices to reduce pesticide runoff.

 - Measures to avoid pesticide exposure when and where it is needed to protect a species.

-- Measures could include prohibiting pesticide applications within all or part of the range and/or critical habitat of a species.
+- Draft measures may include prohibiting pesticide applications within all or part of the range and/or critical habitat of a species.

-In developing mitigations for an entire class of pesticides, such as a group of insecticides, EPA will generally focus on the pesticides within the class that have the greatest potential for effects to the listed species of interest.
+In developing draft mitigations for entire classes of pesticides, such as a group of insecticides, herbicides, or fungicides, EPA will generally focus on the pesticides within the class that have the greatest potential for effects to the listed species of interest.

 Expanding beyond the Pilot

 The species included in this pilot represent an initial set of species.
-In 2023, EPA expects to begin developing a plan to expand the Vulnerable Species Pilot to include additional species based on lessons learned from incorporating mitigation measures for the initial pilot species.
+In June 2023, EPA released a draft plan to expand the VSP to include additional species based on lessons learned from incorporating mitigation measures for the initial pilot species.
 EPA will consider similarities and differences among species when determining which mitigation measures are relevant to additional species.
 For example, EPA may consider whether the mitigation measures developed for the pilot species apply to others in the same area (e.g., multiple mussels in the same river).
-As part of the outreach on the first set of vulnerable species (by summer 2023), EPA also plans to describe any proposed expansion of the pilot to include additional species.
-EPA expects to make a final determination in 2024 on whether and how it could expand the approach used in the Vulnerable Species Pilot to other selected vulnerable species.
+EPA expects to make a final determination by fall 2024 on whether and how it could expand the approach used in the VSP to other selected vulnerable species.

 StoryMaps for the Vulnerable Species Project